zlatozar/study-paip/debug/Readme.md

 There is no way without restarting the process.
 In SLIME you can use **M-x** _slime-restart-inferior-lisp_.

+There is workaround - you can "undefine" something that you have defined, like a function, a macro, a variable, a class, a condition, and so forth:
+  ** Use FMAKUNBOUND to remove the association between a function and its name ** Use MAKUNBOUND to make a symbol unbound

+#### SBCL configuration

 - In *.sbclrc* put following code:
 ``` cl